BenjaminZekavica/ninja-forms-multi-part/readme.txt

 For help and video tutorials, please visit our website: [Ninja Forms Documentation](http://wpninjas.com/ninja-forms/docs/)

 == Changelog ==

+= 3.0.20 (22 August 2017) =

+*Bugs:*

+* Duplicating a part should no longer cause fields to incorrectly duplicate.
+* Removed a PHP warning that might be displayed on the front-end.
+* Importing forms with incomplete Layout & Styles data should no longer crash import.

 = 3.0.19 (02 August 2017) =